theTonyHo/armacode/docset/armacode.docset/Contents/Resources/Documents/_sources/armacode/tools/objectsLengthAdjustment.txt

-.. index:: objectsLengthAdjustment (Tool)
+.. index:: ObjectsLengthAdjustment (Tool)

 .. _tools.objectslengthadjustment:

-objectsLengthAdjustment
+ObjectsLengthAdjustment
 -----------------------
 Manipulate multiple geometries based on a reference line to different lines.
 This is similar to the concept of scale1D, however, the geometries do NOT get distorted,